 Planning to visit St. Joseph Catholic Church in Wauwatosa?
 The following is what you’ll encounter in our church facility and in our celebration of the Mass.
-NOTE: Due to the current pandemic, some practices have been temporarily changed.

 The Tabernacle: It is an appropriate sign of respect to bow or kneel upon entering church, and especially when passing the tabernacle.
 When the adjacent candle is lit, the tabernacle contains consecrated hosts which are the Body of Christ and, thus, the presence of God.